 Infrared cinematography also sets new standards for equipment and technique.
 Key considerations include:

-Infrared cinematography opens up whole new creative possibilities, and has the potential to immerse viewers in a visual experience their eyes were never designed to see.
-One may even find themselves looking at everyday objects anew _ to try and assess how those will be rendered outside the visible spectrum.
+Infrared cinematography opens up many new creative possibilities, and has the potential to immerse viewers in a visual experience their eyes were never designed to see.
+One may even find themselves looking at everyday objects anew, to try and assess how those will be rendered outside the visible spectrum.
 However, as with any new technique, infrared also comes with added technical considerations.
-Special attention needs to be paid to new filter types, the spectrum emitted by lighting, lens performance and post-production coloration.
+Special attention needs to be paid to new filter types, the spectrum emitted by lighting, lens performance and post production coloration.
 Once all this knowledge has been integrated though, the potential applications are powerful and diverse.
 These include improved night and low-light sensitivity, surreal or dreamlike music videos, astronomical time-lapse sequences and haze-penetrating aerial footage, among other possibilities.